Trade Tesco Stocks

 Initially opened as a UK grocer, Tesco has expanded and diversified since the early nineties into the retail of clothing, books, furniture, electronics, toys, petrol, telecoms, financial services, and even Internet services, making Tesco more of a general merchandiser today.

-Listed on the London Stock Exchange, trading under the ticker TSCO, Tesco is also part of the FTSE 100 Index, with a market cap of 21.24 billion GBP, as of October 2018.
+Listed on the London Stock Exchange, trading under the ticker TSCO, Tesco is also part of the UK100, with a market cap of 21.24 billion GBP, as of October 2018.

 Tesco was founded by Jack Cohen in 1919 as a group of market stalls in London.
 The name ‘Tesco’ first appeared in 1924 after Mr Cohen purchased a shipment of tea from T.E.
 Stockwell.
 He then combined the initials of Stockwell with the first two letters of his surname; the name ‘Tesco’ was then born.